NBISweden/module-metadata-dm-practices/_episodes/04-data-dictionary.md

 >
 > > ## Solution
 > >
-> > The beginning av the data dictionary could now look something like this:
+> > The beginning of the data dictionary could now look something like this:
 > >
 > > | Current variable name | ENA Variable name | Measurement unit | Allowed values | Definition | Description |
 > > |-|-|-|-|-|-|